patr1ck/swift-evolution/README.md

 ## Development minor version:  Swift 2.2

-Expected release date: Spring 2016
+Release date: March 21, 2016

-This release will focus on fixing bugs, improving quality-of-implementation (QoI) with better warnings and diagnostics, improving compile times, and improving performance.
-It may also put some finishing touches on features introduced in Swift 2.0, and include some small additive features that don't break Swift code or fundamentally change the way Swift is used.
-As a step toward Swift 3.0, it will introduce warnings about upcoming source-incompatible changes in Swift 3.0 so that users can begin migrating their code sooner.
+This release focused on fixing bugs, improving quality-of-implementation (QoI) with better warnings and diagnostics, improving compile times, and improving performance.
+It also put some finishing touches on features introduced in Swift 2.0, and include some small additive features that don't break Swift code or fundamentally change the way Swift is used.
+As a step toward Swift 3.0, it introduced warnings about upcoming source-incompatible changes in Swift 3.0 so that users can begin migrating their code sooner.